An update from Casey Palmer, February 12th, 2020:

 I’ve been very fortunate to have been raised and mentored by many people so to attribute my upbringing to one mentor diminishes the contributions of them all.
 But what I can say is the greatest lesson that I’ve learned from them, collectively, is that it really does take a village.

 5) If you could say just one thing to the rest of the 2.9%, what would it be?

 It’s important to remember that in our community we shouldn’t limit ourselves.
 If you like playing guitar and want to join a rock band do it.
-If you like to skateboard do that.
-If you like dentistry than become a dentist.
+If you like to skateboard, do that.
+Or if you like dentistry, then become a dentist.
 I exhibit my illustration work at a lot of art shows and it’s very frustrating to be one of two, maybe three, Black artists showcasing their talents in a sea of hundreds of artists.
 I believe that as a community we should feel comfortable in doing more than what is expected of us.

 Tales from the 2.9 is an ongoing series on CaseyPalmer.com showcasing Black Canadian content creators and the experiences they’ve had growing up Black in Canada!